dbsoft/dwindows/readme.txt

     callback.
-GTK4 and GTK3 with Wayland require drawing to be done in the callback, necessitating a dw_render_redraw() or dw_flush() call.  dw_flush() may cause multiple draw passes.
+GTK4 and GTK3 with Wayland require drawing to be done in the callback, necessitating a dw_render_redraw() or dw_flush() call.  dw_flush() may cause multiple draw passes. iOS and Android also require drawing in the expose callback.
 Added new function dw_window_compare() to check if two window handles
     reference the same object.
 Necessary in the Android port since handles passed to callbacks can be local references, so they don't always match the handles saved during window creation.
+    This is a special case function which normally isn't required.
 Added support for dw_window_set_font() with a NULL font parameter.
     This resets the font used on the widget to the default font.
 Added a new constant DW_SIZE_AUTO to pass to box packing functions.